WCGO

-WCGO (1590 AM) is a radio station broadcasting a talk format, with Korean Christian programming weekday mornings.
-Licensed to Evanston, Illinois, United States, it serves the Chicago area.
-The station is currently owned by William Pollack's Pollack Broadcasting, through licensee Evanston Broadcasting LLC.
-It is also heard locally in Evanston and nearby neighborhoods of Chicago through a translator at 95.9 FM.
+WCGO (1590 AM) is a commercial radio station licensed to Evanston, Illinois, and serving the Chicago metropolitan area's northern suburbs.
+The station is owned by Jorge Rodriquez through licensee Ambiente Clasico LLC.
+WCGO has a brokered programming radio format where hosts buy time on the station and may use their shows to advertise their services or seek donations.
+On weekday mornings, the station airs Korean-language Christian radio programming.
+Russian language shows are heard in the afternoon.
+Evenings and weekends, WCGO airs brokered talk and ethnic shows.
+Overnight, it carries the nationally syndicated Coast to Coast AM with George Noory from Premiere Networks.

-1590 AM is a Regional broadcast frequency.
-There are no stations in Hawaii, Alaska or Canada on 1590 AM, and there is only one in Mexico.
+By day, WCGO is powered at 10,000 watts non-directional.
+To protect other stations on 1590 AM from interference, at night it reduces power to 2,500 watts and uses a directional antenna with a four-tower array.
+The transmitter is on North McCormick Boulevard near West Howard Street in Skokie.
+Programming is also heard on 250-watt FM translator W240EH at 95.9 MHz in Evanston.

 History

 WNMP

 The station began broadcasting on September 29, 1947, and held the call sign WNMP.
 WNMP operated during daytime hours only, with a power of 1,000 watts.
 Block programming was aired in its early years.
 In 1959, the station adopted a classical music/light music format.
 In 1960, the station was sold to Harry H. Semrow and his brother Otto Semrow for $325,000.
 The station aired an easy listening format in the 1960s and carried Northwestern Wildcats football.
 In December 1969, the station was sold to Alan H. Cummings and Buddy Black for $875,000.